(Estimated reading time: 4 minutes, 19 seconds)

 BTE insurance could well provide the answer, and an opportunity for intermediaries.

 With a more educated population that remains increasingly litigious and a growing gap in the market not covered by ATE insurance, BTE insurance is more relevant than ever.

 Whether as a personal lines add-on, commercial policy or as part of a group scheme, we are at a potential tipping point where customers will be asking for BTE insurance, and expecting their insurance intermediaries to be able to provide this.
 The Intermediary who pre-empts this demand to meet future needs for their customers, will be best prepared for a changing market.

 The key?
-A legal expenses insurance provider who can offer both ATE insurance for injury, clinical negligence and commercial areas as well as BTE insurance cover.
+A legal expenses insurance provider who can offer both ATE insurance for injury, clinical negligence and commercial ATE areas as well as BTE insurance cover.
 A provider well placed to grow in this ever-changing market of ongoing economic, legislative and political uncertainty – resulting in more litigation and individuals ready to sue a company…

 …all making the need greater than ever for top quality insurance – backed by a legal advice helpline accessible 24 hours a day.